-Next, we are going to cover your initial compliance requirements.
+Now, let's discuss your initial compliance requirements.
 In order to demonstrate initial compliance, you must conduct an initial test.
 This test must consist of three test runs, each run lasting at least 15 minutes.
 There is an exception for test runs conducted using Appendix A of the rule; they must consist of one measurement cycle as defined by the method and include at least two minutes of test data phase measurement.

-During the initial test you must measure carbon monoxide and oxygen using appropriate measurement methods listed in the testing requirements table.
-If you plan to demonstrate compliance with the carbon monoxide percent reduction requirement, you must measure carbon monoxide and oxygen emissions simultaneously at both the inlet and outlet of the control device.
-You must achieve either 93% carbon monoxide reduction or remain within the limit of 47 parts per million carbon monoxide.
+During the initial test, you must measure carbon monoxide emissions, THC emissions, and oxygen using appropriate measurement methods specified here.
+If you plan to demonstrate compliance with the carbon monoxide or THC percent reduction requirement, you must measure carbon monoxide or THC and oxygen emissions simultaneously at both the inlet and outlet of the control device.